-The staff at The University of Texas at Arlington Libraries is preparing for the fall semester with changes to the library space, new hours and new and updated services to better serve students and faculty.
+The staff at The University of Texas at Arlington Libraries is preparing for the semester with new and updated services to better serve students and faculty.

 “Libraries and University staff have been hard at work to modify Central Library spaces and processes so we can safely provide critical resources and services to our students and faculty,” said Rebecca Bichel, dean of UTA Libraries.

-To prioritize the safety of the UTA community, the Libraries will only be open to active UTA students, faculty and staff for the fall 2020 semester.
+To prioritize the safety of the UTA community, the Libraries will only be open to active UTA students, faculty and staff.
 Operating hours are:

 - Monday through Friday: 7 a.m. to 9 p.m.